 The Francises are having houseguests for the weekend: Betty’s old school friend Caroline, along with her husband and two sons–Sean a strapping, morose jock, and Neil, a nerdy space enthusiast who wears high-waisted cutoffs.

 The dads barely register in this storyline.
 Betty’s eyes immediately pick out Sean the jock as the alpha male of the brood.
-“Call me Betty,” she insists, eyeing shirtless Sean like a side of beef.
+“Call me Betty,” she insists, giving shirtless Sean the once over like a side of beef at a barbecue contest.
 Wherever Betty is it’s always Payton Place.
-After she gives Sean the once-over, Caroline leans in conspiratorially to whisper, “I have to ask, do you still talk to Don?”
+After her mental undressing of Sean, Caroline leans in to whisper her own carnal thoughts, “I have to ask, do you still talk to Don?”

 Sally as a lifeguard is a bit of a stretch in itself.
 She really doesn’t have much of a swimmer’s build, does she?

-As she hastily runs the gauntlet of Betty and Caroline in the kitchen, who are catcalling her with their eyes, Sally announces that she can’t stop to eat anything or else she won’t be able to go in the pool for an hour, resurrecting another old wives’ tale of Sixties childhood-that you weren’t allowed to get in the pool for 60 minutes after eating or you’d be struck with a debilitating stomach cramp.
+As she hastily runs the gauntlet of Betty and Caroline in the kitchen eyeing her like two cats tracking a canary, Sally announces that she simply can’t stop to eat anything or else she won’t be able to go in the pool for an hour, resurrecting another old wives’ tale of Sixties childhood: That you weren’t allowed to get in the pool for 60 minutes after eating or you’d be struck with a debilitating stomach cramp and probably sink to the bottom.

 Everyone is sprawled out across the Francis living room, gazing dreamily at the moon landing on the color TV console like the subjects of a space age Norman Rockwell portrait.